 DynamoDB can scale to virtually as many instances as needed.
 The scaling model of DynamoDB is based not only on data storage, but also I/O demand.
-When the application demands higher read/write throughput, it automatically increases the number of instances in background to handle the load.
+When the application demands higher read/write throughput, it automatically increases the number of instances in the background to handle the load.

-One of the main differences between the two services arise at this point is: Atlas exposes instance provisioning to the developer, while DynamoDB abstracts all that away.
+One of the main differences between the two services that arise at this point is: Atlas exposes instance provisioning to the developer, while DynamoDB abstracts all that away.

 Using sharding restricts3 the usage of some database features in MongoDB, while DynamoDB offers the same feature-set regardless of the scale level.
-How many shards it’s possible in MongoDB and maximum data size it can hold depends on a formula4.
+How many shards it’s possible in MongoDB and the maximum data size it can hold depends on a formula4.

 In the best-case scenario, MongoDB can store up to 32 Terabytes of data.

 In DynamoDB, developers can store virtually an infinite amount of data.
 Throughput level is controlled by provisioning I/O capacity5, or select an on-demand model6, in which DynamoDB will optimize I/O allocation according to demand.

 In summary, DynamoDB scalability model requires very little to no effort at all from developers.
 MongoDB Atlas is not as straightforward and cannot provide a throughput threshold that developers can trust in advance.

 TL;DR: Very similar offering from both services.
 Since MongoDB Atlas can be deployed on AWS itself, developers can benefit from the cloud provider’s high reliability.

 MongoDB Atlas uses multiple replica-sets9 to maintain the same dataset across multiple nodes in order to achieve high reliability and availability of the data.